-Among many flavors of hummus, lemon and dill is my favorite, especially in summer.
-On a hot summer day this lemon-dill hummus makes a refreshing dip for cucumber, red/orange/yellow peppers, and celery.
-And I have not yet mentioned the best thing about this easy-to-make homemade lemon & dill hummus–my kids love it.
+Among many flavors of hummus, lemon and dill is my favorite.
+On a hot summer day, this easy-to-make lemon-dill hummus makes a refreshing dip for cucumber, red/orange/yellow peppers, and celery or a great filling for a sandwich.

 Why do I go through the trouble of making hummus at home, when I could easily buy it at store?
 Well, homemade hummus is yummy, healthy, and not packed with unnecessary oil.
 I never use oil in making hummus at home.
 Yes, not even one drop.
-Minimizing oil (especially highly-processed oils) consumption is part of the Traffic Light Cook philosophy (more on this later).
+Minimizing oil (especially highly-processed oils) consumption is part of the Traffic Light Cook philosophy.
 If you like oil in your hummus, I can assure you that after trying this recipe you would not want to use oil in making hummus.
 Here is how to make it:

 The main ingredient in making hummus is chickpeas (also known as garbanzo beans).
 You can use canned chickpeas, but home-prepared chickpeas yield better-tasting hummus.
 I usually cook chickpeas either in a slow cooker over medium heat for about 6-8 hours or in a pressure cooker if in a hurry.
 In either case, I soak chickpeas overnight to soften them and get rid of phytates (more on this later).
 To save time, I make a big batch of chickpeas for cooking 2-3 different chickpea recipes.
 But, if you find cooking chickpeas from scratch a big hassle (though it's really not), go ahead and use canned chickpeas.
 When short on time, I use canned chickpeas as well.